rackerlabs/rackspace-how-to/content/rackspace-email/view-and-read-rackspace-email-headers.md

 product_url: rackspace-email
 ---

-This article explains how to view message headers in Rackspace Email webmail.
+This article describes how to view message headers in Rackspace Email webmail.

 ### Prerequisites